It’s 10:02 p.m., and I’m waiting on my therapist.

 Dale agrees that, while the human-animal connection is well-documented in neuroscience research, no one truly understands why it’s so special.

-Sharing nighttime snacks on a back porch in Ohio have worked for me.
+Sharing nighttime snacks on a back porch in Ohio has worked for me.

 So, could I get an ESA certificate for my raccoon confidants?
 There actually is legal precedent — at least in the U.K. — for emotional support raccoons.
 I’m not sure how a bartender or a CVS clerk would react if I walked through their front door with a trash panda in tow.